 What does that indicate?
 Well, as you can see the line is somewhat, well, random and directionless.
 You most likely couldn't remain focused on the original thought for very long and so you moved onto the next random one.

-As you can see, the above train of thought isn't so crazy and most people can identify with it.
-So, as with the line you drew, you can take it that the general stream of your thoughts can also be pretty random and directionless shifting from one thing to another, and then another, and so on.
+As you can see, the above train of thought isn't so crazy and most people can identify with the flow of it.
+So, as with the line you drew, you can take it that the general stream of your thoughts can also be pretty random and directionless, shifting from one thing to another, and then another, and so on.

 On top of that, you can then also have very negative or heavy thoughts going on at the same time.
 What does that lead to?
 Well, in short, it can easily put stress and anxiety on you.
 As you sit there ruminating over what may or may not happen tomorrow or what should or shouldn't have happened yesterday.
 As you can see, there is a lot in this when you start to look into it.